 *You can hover over any picture in this post to pin it easily!

-Explore a romantic Dutch village only accessible by boat.
+Did you know that the Netherlands has its own Venice?
+That’s right, Giethoorn is a car-free village perfect to have some good time in the countryside.
+This romantic Dutch village is only accessible by boat.
 Or bike, of course.
 After all, we are talking about the Netherlands.

 I was living in Amsterdam for 8 months when I first heard about Giethoorn.
 After looking at some photos online I was determined to visit it.
 For me, photos were more than enough, I was instantly in love with this village.